 Best Careers for Women: Unconventional Jobs That Pay Well

 Some of the best careers for women are in the fields of health and dental care, education, animal care, law, and business.
-In fact, a 2017 study found that the top five female-dominated jobs in the U.S. were registered nurses, secretaries and administrative assistants, elementary and middle school teachers, customer service representatives, and supervisors of retail workers.1
+In fact, a study by the American Association of University Women (AAUW) found that, in 2017, the top five female-dominated jobs in the U.S. were registered nurses, secretaries and administrative assistants, elementary and middle school teachers, customer service representatives, and supervisors of retail workers.

 But the times are changing.
 Although there are many women that truly enjoy the traditional career fields mentioned above, a growing number of women would rather not settle for traditional careers.
 They would like to break out into fields that have largely been male-oriented in the past—fields that offer high-paying jobs for women that are outside of the norm.
 They can be found in sectors like:

 You may have never considered pursuing a career in one of the above-mentioned fields.
 Maybe you have been encouraged to assume a more traditional career.
 Or maybe you hear people talk about things like the glass ceiling and the gender gap and feel like traditional careers are your only option.
 The reality is that as a determined woman in the 21st century, you could achieve success in any occupational field that you choose, traditional or not.